 - As part of the backups of encrypted data processed and held by professional IT security companies.

 - For the purposes of receiving supervision a requirement in abiding with the BACP Ethical Framework.
 Process data (as opposed to factual data) is destroyed within 30 days of supervision.

 5.1 We will take all reasonable precautions to prevent the loss, misuse or alteration of information you give us.
 Your identifiable personal information is kept separately from any session notes and other descriptive material collected during the initial consultation and subsequent sessions.
 Any paper records are kept in locked filing cabinets in the Dundee Counselling Offices or on the site of where the counselling took place.
 Any access to electronic records stored digitally is password protected and only accessed via an encrypted (secure end to end) connection.
-No personal data is stored outside of the European Economic Area (EEA).
 Where possible, two step authentication access is used to provide another layer of digital security.
 When obtaining supervision our counsellors change the names of our clients or use only initials to protect our client's identities.

 Once a client finishes counselling, all data regarding their counselling is stored securely for 7 years and then erased / destroyed.
 If the client is under age 18 the client records are stored until they reach age 18 and then stored 7 more years.
 If the client is under age 14 then the young person’s parent or guardian must also give consent for counselling to take place.